migvillabato/cardano-node-villa/doc/new-tracing/tracers_doc_generated.md

 ### TxSubmission2.NodeToNode.Recieve.Done

-> Termination message, initiated by the client when the server ismaking a blocking call for more transaction identifiers.
+> Termination message, initiated by the client when the server is making a blocking call for more transaction identifiers.

 From current configuration: